awsk1994/Machine-Learning-Coursera-Course/Week8/3-PrincipalComponentAnalysis.md

 The SVD outputs three matrices: u, s, and v.
 The thing you really need out of them is the u matrix.

-The u matrix will also be a NxN matrix.
+The **u matrix will also be a NxN matrix**.

-If we look at the columns of the U matrix, it turns out that the columns of the U matrix is exactly the direction vectors, u1, u2 and so on.
+If we look at the columns of the U matrix, it turns out that the **columns of the U matrix is exactly the direction vectors, u1, u2 and so on**.

-Since we want to reduce the data from n dimensions down to k dimensions, then we just need to take the first k vectors that gives us u_1 up to u_K.
-For now, let's call this matrix the Ureduce matrix.
+Since we want to reduce the data from n dimensions down to k dimensions, then we just need to **take the first k vectors that gives us u_1 up to u_K**.
+For now, let's call this matrix the **Ureduce matrix**.

 ### 4) Compute z

-Next, we compute Z by letting Z equal to the Ureduce matrix transpose times X.
+Next, we **compute Z by letting Z equal to the Ureduce matrix transpose times X**.